CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Cooperation with third parties in connection with emergency preparedness (eg alternative workplaces) ** ** safety culture

-An important factor in a long-term commitment as part of an outsourcing service is the consideration of the different safety cultures.
-For this purpose, the security culture of both the outsourcing service provider and the outsourcing customer should be considered in a reflective manner.
+An important factor in a long-term commitment in the context of an outsourcing service is the consideration of the different safety cultures.
+For this purpose, the safety culture of both the outsourcing service provider and the outsourcing customer should be considered in a reflective manner.
 For example:

 * Socio-cultural differences and similarities that also shape the organizational culture
 * Company values ​​and visions